Rosas danst Rosas: Contributors and awards

 Awards: Bessie Awards for the light design (1987) and choreography (1987) in New York.
 The dance was also awarded the Eve du Spectacle by L'Association des Journalistes du Spectacle (1989).

-Film adaptions: Thierry De Mey filmed a screen adaption of the dance in 1997.
+Film adaptations: Thierry De Mey filmed a screen adaptation of the dance in 1997.
 This version was filmed in the old building of the technical school of architect Henry Van de Velde in Leuven.
 It is shorter than the actual stage production, and includes more members of the company than the usual four dancers.

 Plagiarism controversy

 In 2011 the pop star Beyoncé was accused by Anne Teresa de Keersmaeker of plagiarizing dance moves from both Rosas danst Rosas (1983) and Achterland (1990).
 De Keersmaeker said in an interview, "I'm not mad, but this is plagiarism...
 This is stealing.' she later stated that 'It's a bit rude...
 What's rude is that they don't even bother about hiding it.'
 As James McKinley Jr. noted in his article for the New York Times, 'The dancer's in Beyoncé's video not only share some dance moves with the "Rosas danst Rosas" piece, but also the costumes, the set and even some specific shots resemble a film of the dance made by Thierry De Mey...'
 Beyoncé's response to de Keersmaeker's comments was 'Clearly, the ballet 'Rosas danst Rosas' was one of many references for my video 'Countdown'.
 It was one of the inspirations used to bring the feel and look of the song to life.'

 De Keersmaeker's initial response to the 'Countdown' video was as follows:

 'Like so many people, I was extremely surprised when I got a message through Facebook about the special appearance of my two choreographies – Rosas danst Rosas (1983) and Achterland (1990) in Beyoncé’s new videoclip Countdown.
 I was asked if I were now selling out Rosas into the commercial circuit… When I saw the actual video, I was struck by the resemblance of Beyoncé’s clip not only with the movements from Rosas danst Rosas, but also with the costumes, the set and even the shots from the film by Thierry De Mey.
 Obviously, Beyoncé, or the video clip director Adria Petty, plundered many bits of the integral scenes in the film...'

 De Keersmaeker stressed that she was not angry, and ended her statement by saying:

 'Beyond resemblance there is also one funny coincidence.
 Everyone told me, she is dancing and she is four months pregnant.
 In 1996, when De Mey‘s film was made, I was also pregnant with my second child.
 So, today, I can only wish her the same joy that my daughter brought me.